John-Dennehy/notes_app/README.md

 I can see the full text of an individual note on its own page So I can see all the information in the note
 ```

+# Minimum Viable Product
+*Can see a list of notes
+*Can create a note